RuihaoQiu/Recommender-Systems-based-on-NLP/Job-Recommender.md

 model.wmdistance(skillset_1, skillset_2)
 ```

 As mention the this [blog](https://medium.com/@adriensieg/text-similarities-da019229c894), there are many different ways to compute text similarity.

 The Transformers are becoming popular, it will interesting to do some experiments on them.
 I am making effort to introduce them into our projects.
-In the furture, I will start a new section to introduce how the transformers can impact on NLP recommender systems.
+In the furture, I will start a new section to introduce how the transformers can "transform" NLP recommender systems.

+### Recommend based on job title
+The above skill-based recommender systems will work well in perfect situations which is far from the real-world situations.
+Many irrelavant skills might be extract from the description for different and inevitable reasons.
+To deal with this issue, we found a better strategy - filter jobs by titles and then sort them by similarity.
+The first layer - job filters can effective exclude irrelevant jobs based on irrelevant skills.
+There is nothing complex, as we already disscussed in Title recommender section.
+The filter is basically select jobs with the most relevant titles.

+At the end, as we can see from the above, the recommender systems are basically unsupervised models, which did not consider the user's preference.
+There will be many different approches to build supervised models based on what kind of user data you have, as we briefly discuss in the introduction section.
+We will not go into details here.

-### References
+#### References
 - [Gemsim documents](https://radimrehurek.com/gensim/auto_examples/index.html#documentation)
 - [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)
 - [Latent semantic indexing](https://nlp.stanford.edu/IR-book/html/htmledition/latent-semantic-indexing-1.html)